rerun-io/rerun-docs/docs/howto/ros2-nav-turtlebot.md

         print("Failed to get transform: {}".format(ex))
 ```

-As an example of the usage when logging points in the map frame, we simply call:
+As an example of logging points in the map frame, we simply call:
 ```
 rr.log_points("map/points", positions=pts, colors=colors)
 self.log_tf_as_rigid3("map/points", time)